Nature’s Warning Signs: What Endangered Species Tell Us About the Planet (2025)

 Disease pressuresEmerging pathogens, weakened immunity from stressorsWhite-nose syndrome in bats, chytrid fungus in amphibiansMass mortality events, population collapses

-Trends over time: declines, recoveries, and where data are thin
+Trends over time: mapping declines, recoveries, and gaps

 Case Studies: What Specific Endangered Animals Reveal About Our Planet